nimonian/swe2ml-web/src/learn/matrices/determinants.md

 ## Geometric interpretation

 Take two vectors, $\vec{u}$ and $\vec{v}$.
-We know that the area of the parallelogram is given by the [cross product](../vectors/cross-product-2d.md)
+We know that the area of the parallelogram is given by their [cross product](../vectors/cross-product-2d.md)

 $$
 \vec{u} \times \vec{v} = u_1 v_2 - u_2 v_1